 Many workers and employers still believe that domestic violence is a personal issue that is none of their business.
 However, the effects of domestic violence often extend outside the home.
 Domestic violence can enter the workplace when an abuser attempts to harass, stalk, threaten, or injure a victim at work.
-This can endanger co-workers and clients as well as victims, putting an entire workplace at risk.
-The implications of domestic violence can range from reduced employee productivity to serious injuries and even death.

-Domestic violence can enter the workplace through:
+This can endanger co-workers Domestic violence can enter the workplace through:

-- · Disruptive phone calls
+- Disruptive phone calls

-- · Harassing emails
+- Harassing emails

 - Inappropriate visits by the abuser

 - Threats of harm to the victim's co-workers

 - Physical violence in the workplace